Green-list Croatia has been hiding one of Europe’s great treks

 With the Balkan country back on the green list, there’s no better time to combine a hardcore hiking holiday with a classic Adriatic escape, writes Peter Watson

-There’s an alpine path that begins in Zavižan and winds its way southeast along and over the Velebit Range, which runs parallel with the Adriatic coastline.
-The trail works its way along the massif, effortlessly slipping from one landscape to another, flowing in and out of thick pine forest, down into steep rocky ravines, through sweeping grasslands and then up and over exposed ridges.
+There’s an alpine path that begins in Zavizan and winds southeast along and over the Velebit Range, which runs parallel with the Adriatic coastline.
+The trail works its way along the massif, effortlessly slipping from one landscape to another, flowing in and out of thick pine forests, down into steep rocky ravines, through sweeping grasslands and then up and over exposed ridges.
 Throughout, the shimmering island-speckled waters of the Adriatic are never far from view.
 Fortunately, neither is the cool sea breeze that brings welcome relief from the Mediterranean sun.

 I was lucky enough to witness this spectacle firsthand last autumn, when I joined a five-day trek across the jagged limestone peaks of the Velebit.
 This is an area of Europe that is perfect for a post-pandemic adventure, one that’s easily paired with a more traditional, relaxing Croatian holiday.